riccollado/crash_code/copilot_commit_instructions.md

 1. **myfile.py**: Added a new function that does something.
 2. **myfile2.py**: Removed a function that was not needed.

-Make sure that only git-staged files are included in the changes list.
-Also, make sure that each staged file is included in the list of changes.
+Make sure that only "staged" files are included in the changes list.
+Also, make sure that each staged file is included in the list of changes at least once and that each main change is listed exactly once.